Most organisations in Victoria who care for children and young people are subject to the Reportable Conduct Scheme.

 - Mental health service providers that provide in-patient beds for children and young people;

 - Drug or alcohol treatment services that provide in-patient beds for children and young people;

 - Housing or homelessness services that provide overnight beds for children and young people, such as youth refuges;

 - Child protection services;

-- Out-of-home care services; and
+- Out-of-home care services;